 The Bucknell University T.E.A.M.
-Peer Mentor Program is a year-long program for selected underrepresented student scholars entering Bucknell University as first-year or transfer students in the fall.
-T.E.A.M. partners first-year student scholars with an upper-class peer mentor to establish a supportive and guiding relationship.
-The program helps first-year students transition into Bucknell’s academic and social atmosphere and develop their academic skills.
+Peer Mentor Program is a year-long program which engages the intellectually talented student in the life of the University while fostering an affinity to the University.
+Students from underrepresented backgrounds entering Bucknell University as first-year or transfer students in the fall are invited to apply to the program.
+T.E.A.M. partners first-year student scholars with an upperclass peer mentor to establish a supportive relationship which aids transition into Bucknell's academic and social atmosphere.

-T.E.A.M. peer mentors are trained to communicate effectively with their scholars.
-Throughout the year mentors build personal connections with first-year scholars by arranging individual meetings with their assigned scholars and participating in team-building activities, including interactive group events and topical discussions.
+T.E.A.M. peer mentors receive extensive training and are committed to developing meaningful relationships with their scholars.
+Throughout the year, mentors build personal connections with first-year scholars by arranging individual meetings with their assigned scholars and participating in team-building activities, including interactive group events and topical discussions.
 The program helps mentors gain experiences in leadership and service, and enriches their ability to work with diverse student populations.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.